This post may contain affiliate links. Please read our disclosure policy.

 Cream cheese frosting

-- In a stand mixer bowl or a large bowl, cream the butter and cream cheese together until smooth and fluffy.4 oz cream cheese, 3 tablespoon butter
+- In a stand mixer bowl or a large bowl, cream the butter and cream cheese together until smooth and fluffy.4 oz cream cheese, 3 tbsp butter

 - Place the frosting in a piping bag with a large round piping tip or in a ziplock bag with the tip cut off and frost each cooled-down cookie.
 Top with crushed red velvet cookie crumbs and enjoy!